High-risk pregnancy: Know what to expect

 - Lab tests.
 Your health care provider will test your urine for urinary tract infections and screen you for infectious diseases such as HIV and syphilis.

 Some prenatal diagnostic tests — such as amniocentesis and chorionic villus sampling — carry a small risk of pregnancy loss.
-The decision to pursue prenatal testing is up to you and your partner.
+The decision to pursue these tests is up to you and your partner.
 Discuss the risks and benefits with your health care provider.

 What else do I need to know about high-risk pregnancy?